wink-travel/wink-sdk-python/wink-sdk-inventory/docs/RoomTypeWithPriceConfigurationNonAuthenticatedEntity.md

 # RoomTypeWithPriceConfigurationNonAuthenticatedEntity

-Uses the content from roomTypes and displays the lowest price for each room type that is available.
+Uses the content from roomTypes and shows the room type with the lowest price.

 ## Properties